|

 His parents were Cecil Oliver and

 of Denver, late of 10 Maxton Road, Dover.
-His wife asked
+The couple had

 the friends and members of the Congregational church to